COMPANY-BASED DOCTORATES AND EUROPEAN INDUSTRIAL DOCTORATE DESIGNATION

 In addition to the Supervisor designated by the program’s Academic Committee, doctoral students are assigned a Supervisor by the host company or public organization, who may also act as Thesis Supervisor, in accordance with the specific requirements of the doctoral program.

-European Industrial Doctorate Designation
+Industrial Doctorate Designation